-A child must attend school or comply with the homeschool laws when he or she turns 7 and until he or she reaches 18.
+A child must attend school or comply with the homeschool laws from ages 6 to 18 or until graduation from high school.

 HSLDA believes that a parent-issued diploma and transcript should be sufficient to demonstrate that a child has completed a secondary education.
 However, even if your child is beyond compulsory school attendance age, there may be situations where you would want to continue to follow the requirements of a home education option recognized under Nevada law until your child graduates from high school (filing a home education notice, keeping attendance and other records, etc.).